 Columban missionaries in China faced great hardship, particularly in more isolated rural parishes.
 There was little food, water or lighting.
 Although the number of Catholics in Hanyang rose with the arrival of the Columbans from 14,000 in 1922 to 17,000 by 1930, the conflict between communist and nationalist forces and the political turmoil in China resulted in those figures declining again.
 Like other Christian missionaries, the Columbans were seen as a threat by the communists.

-In 1952, Edward was expelled by the communist authorities in China.
+When mainland China was closed to missionaries in the mid 1950s, the Society responded to the urgent call from Latin America.
+Columbans went to new urban settlements in Peru and Chile.
+The Society also responded to the missionary needs of the Church in Fiji in 1952, the same year that Edward was expelled by the communist authorities in China.
 Sadly he was diagnosed with leukaemia and died in Dalgan Park, Co Meath, four years later in February 1956 at the age of 74.

 The General Council